rohit-mehra/rohit-mehra.github.io/_posts/2020-07-10-A-Pythonic-way-to-time-your-code-block.md

   - date
 ---

-A simple utility to time any python code block.
+A simple utility to time your python code block.

 #### Pre-requisites